SimranTripathi/Maze-Game/README.md

 ##  Features

 -  Interactive gameplay
  - Attractive and responsive UI
 - Fast and lightweight
 - Mobile-friendly design
 - Easy to play and restart
--  Find path using bfs & dfs
+- Find paths using BFS and DFS algorithms
--  use algorithm of a A*
+- Efficient pathfinding using the A algorithm*

 ##  Technologies Used

 - HTML5